-Quick Answer: Getting a tailwheel endorsement requires 7-15 hours of dual instruction costing $1,500-$3,000 total.
+Quick answer: Getting a tailwheel endorsement requires 7-15 hours of dual instruction costing $1,500-$3,000 total.
 Training covers wheel landings, three-point landings, crosswind techniques, and ground handling.
-No written test or checkride is required—just a CFI logbook endorsement per FAR 61.31(i).
+No written test or checkride is required – just a CFI logbook endorsement per FAR 61.31(i).
 Most pilots complete the endorsement in 5-7 days of intensive training.

-Training Requirements and Process
+Training Requirements

 Cost Breakdown

 Expect to pay $150-$250 per hour for aircraft rental (Piper Cub, Citabria, or similar).
 Instructor fees run $60-$100 per hour.
 Total costs range from $1,500 for efficient students to $3,000 for those needing additional practice.
-Insurance requirements may add costs if you’re low-time.

-Common Aircraft Used for Training
+Common Training Aircraft

 The Piper J-3 Cub is the classic trainer with 65 hp and gentle handling.
 The Cessna 120/140 offers side-by-side seating with slightly higher performance.
 Citabrias provide aerobatic capability and 150 hp for more challenging training.
 Decathlons give excellent visibility and responsive controls.